DeuxHuitHuit/flang_redirection/README.md

 ## Credits

-This extension is a rewrite of an existing extension that worked great in Symphony 2.2.x, (language_redirect)[https://github.com/klaftertief/language_redirect].
+This extension is a rewrite of an existing extension that worked great in Symphony 2.2.x, [language_redirect](https://github.com/klaftertief/language_redirect).
-Since multilingual support is now offered thought a new extensions, I wanted to port the existing features of the language redirect in this new environnement.
-But I wanted to say thanks to @klaftertief for his nice work and
+Since multilingual support is now offered thought a new extension, I wanted to port the existing features of the language redirect in this new environnement.

-@vlad-ghita for unifying the localisation support.
+I wanted to say thanks to @klaftertief for his nice work and @vlad-ghita for unifying the localisation support.